wawrzynek-eq/arch-kata/presentation/transcript.md

 ### Multiple models, multiple prompts
 Secondly, since AI processing is not deterministic, we call for a bit of statistics to help us.
 We propose to run each question assessment multiple times, varying both AI model and the prompt.
 Some prompt strategies may prove more efficient with a given question than others.
 This way, we can limit the errors to a minimum, by crossing out extremes and extracting averages.

-[Graph of model/prompt section of the system?
-Examples of strategies?]

 ### Human approval
 And finally, we want AI to provide its feedback, but still want a human expert to approve it.
 Our system will present the full set of AI assessments, and leave it for the employee to quickly scan through them to either confirm or reject the result, question by question.

-[Mock-up UI?]

 ## [AJ] 5.
 Let's take a step further